Redis-ProfessionalService/pki/mtls_auth/redis_setup.md

-### setup the env for cluser username and password
+### Setup the env for cluser username and password
 ```
 export USERNAME=admin@redis.com
 export PASSWORD=1234